 It can be daunting to choose cabinet fixtures for someone you do not know.

-Do some research into listings that are selling in your neighborhood and see what style the kitchens and bathrooms are.
-Try to mimic that when redoing yours, and your home should sell easily.
+Do some research into listings selling in your neighborhood and see what style the kitchens and bathrooms are.
+Then, try to mimic that when redoing yours, and your home should sell quickly.

 But no need to overdo it.
-While you want to spruce up these rooms if you decide to spend tens of thousands of dollars on granite countertops and stainless steel appliances you may be spending more than you’ll be getting back come sale time.
+While you want to spruce up these rooms, if you decide to spend tens of thousands of dollars on granite countertops and stainless steel appliances, you may be paying more than you’ll be getting back come sale time.

 As the saying goes, the kitchen is the heart of the home.
 So you want to make buyers love yours.